-- •The Charity has taken steps to ensure that the assets of the funds are properly managed and accounted for. - •The funds generated during 2021/22 have been fully utilised during the year.
-The funds are expended on behalf of the Charity by Live Borders who manages the facility on behalf of the Trustees. - •A project, led by the Trimontium Trust, which aimed to expand and improve the Trimontium Museum, located within the Ormiston Institute, has now been completed and opened its doors to visitors in August 2021.
+•The Charity has taken steps to ensure that the assets of the funds are properly managed and accounted for.

+•The funds generated during 2022/23 have been fully utilised during the year.
+The funds are expended on behalf of the Charity by Live Borders who manages the facility on behalf of the Trustees.